microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/broadcastMeetingSettings.md

 Settings related to a live event.

 > [!IMPORTANT]
 > Creating live events with the **broadcastSettings** property is in Beta, with important limitations.
-This Beta release of the Graph onlineMeeting
+This Beta release of the Microsoft Graph onlineMeeting
 > API does not validate live event settings that are managed by [policy](https://docs.microsoft.com/microsoftteams/teams-live-events/set-teams-live-events-policies-using-powershell).
 > For example, if an admin sets a live event policy using `Set-CsTeamsMeetingBroadcastPolicy -Identity Global -BroadcastAttendeeVisibility EveryoneInCompany`,
 > users will be prevented from setting "live event permissions" to "public" in their Teams client, but will be able to create a live event via Graph